mongodb/docs-realm/REVIEWING.md

 Very little is completely off-limits to a copy edit of a PR -- if you notice a technical issue, it's best to call it out early than to waste an engineer's time fixing something that anybody could notice.
-However, copy editors should restrain their reviews to only content within the scope of the JIRA ticket.
+However, copy editors should constrain their reviews to only content within the scope of the JIRA ticket.

 ## Technical Review